scadettt/Projectile-Motion-Game/README.md

 1007208 Issac Anand Rajaram  <br/>

-Objective: <br/>
+## Objective: <br/>
 This game is aimed to help prospective physics students by exposing them to the physics concept of projectile motions.
 This game will allow students to visualise projectile motions with different initial velocities and angles.
 Students can therefore try to apply the physics concepts learnt in this game and get them more interested in studying physics.

-Description: <br/>
+## Description: <br/>
 This game starts with the system telling the user the distance between the cannon and the target.
 From there, it prompts the user to input the velocity and angle required to fire the cannon to the target.
 Thereafter, stars are awarded to the user depending on how close the cannon ball's trajectory is to the target.
 The closer the trajectory path of the cannonball, the more stars are awarded.

-Documentation: <br/>
+## Documentation: <br/>
-It is required for this game to use the Turtle, random and math library.
+It is required for this game to use the Turtle, random and math library. <br/>

-welcome_text().
+welcome_text(): <br/>
 This function displays the message “Welcome!
 Would you like to play?”, and then prompts user if they want to play. <br/>

-draw_grid(x, y, grid_size).
+draw_grid(x, y, grid_size): <br/>
 This function takes in x, y and grid_size.
 X is the width, y is the height of the screen respectively, and grid_size is the spacing between all lines.
 Using the for loop, it draws multiple horizontal and vertical lines that form a grid on the screen.  <br/>

-relative_coordinates(ini_xy_coords).
+relative_coordinates(ini_xy_coords): <br/>
 This function takes in ini_xy_coords, which is the tuple returning the initial coordinates of the cannon.
 It calculates the distance between the cannon’s initial coordinates and its instantaneous coordinate. <br/>

-create_cannon().
+create_cannon(): <br/>
 This function creates a cannon object and sets random coordinates for the object within the range of the screen. <br/>

-create_target().
+create_target(): <br/>
 This function creates a target object and sets random coordinates for the target object within the range of the screen. <br/>

-text_box(x_distance, y_distance, u, u_angle).
+text_box(x_distance, y_distance, u, u_angle): <br/>
 This function takes in 4 parameters. x_distance and y_distance are the differences between the x and y coordinates of the target and on respectively. u is the user input for initial velocity in m/s, and u_angle is the angle to be launched relative to the ground in degrees.
 This function will display the following message: <br/>

 The horizontal distance is (x_distance)m. <br/>
 The vertical distance is (y_distance)m. <br/>
 Initial velocity: (u)m/s <br/>
 Launch angle: (u_angle)degrees. <br/>

-req_for_inputs(x_distance, y_distance, u, u_angle).
+req_for_inputs(x_distance, y_distance, u, u_angle): <br/>
 This function asks for 2 user inputs via pop-up dialogue windows.
 The first is for launch velocity, u, and the second popup asks for launch angle,  u_angle.
 It will call the text_box(x_distance, y_distance, u, u_angle) function to display the above message with the user’s inputs and return the tuple u, u_angle. <br/>

-calc_traj(ux, uy, cannon_initial_pos).
+calc_traj(ux, uy, cannon_initial_pos): <br/>
 This function takes in ux, uy, and cannon_initial_pos. ux and uy are the horizontal and vertical components of the velocity respectively, and cannon_initial_pos takes in values in create_cannon().  <br/>

-The path of trajectory is calculated using the following equations,
+The path of trajectory is calculated using the following equations,  <br/>

 sx = uxt + cannoninitialpos[0] <br/>